shajenM/projects/dinoboy/README.md

 pic1 = paintedPicture  twingling (translate (0, 0) (ell r1 r2) )
 runReact "Reactive Game" pic1 resoures
 ```

+4)
+The same way we made the color dynamic, we can have a dynamic x and y position, which enables the movement of ellipse.

+To move the ellipse in circle, try this
+x = cos time
+y = sin time
+r = 0.05
+pic1 = paintedPicture  twingling (translate (x, y) (ell r r) )
+runReact "Reactive Game" pic1 resoures

 Hope you liked this framework!.
 For any questions, send to s.muttath.d@gmail.com